3 Surefire Ways to Consolidate Credit Card Debt or Payments

 Use Your Savings

-Even though you may be saving for a special vacation or even a child’s college fund, it is sometimes easier to make a one-time payment of your credit card debt then to continue paying indefinitely.
-Although you are receiving interest on the money in your savings account, you are likely paying out more in the interest on the credit cards.
+Even though you may be saving for a special vacation or even a child’s college fund, it is sometimes easier to make a one-time payment of your credit card debt than to continue paying indefinitely.
+Although you are receiving interest on the money in your savings account, you are likely paying out more in interest on the credit cards.
 Once the cards are paid off, you can put all of your savings back with the money you would otherwise be paying to credit card companies.

 Prevention